innolitics/hdat/README.md

 - A conceptually simple API
 - Be picky and abort easily at the start of a run, but after the run begins, try to catch any errors and continue.

+# Casespecs

+A casespec is a string that selects test cases.
+A casespec may specify a single test case, or it may specify many test cases.

+Here are several casespecs along with the test cases they would select:

+"" - Selects all test cases in all suites.
+"a" - Selects all cases in the test suite with id "a".
+"a/b" - Selects test case with id "b" in the suite with id "b".

+# Resultspecs

+A resultspec is a string that selects test results.
+A result spec may specify a single result, or many results.
+Resultspecs are more varied than casespecs, because there are typically many more results that need to be selected among.

+Here are several casespecs along with the test cases they would select:

+"" - Selects the most recent result for every test case in every test suite.
+"a" - Selects the most recent results for every test case in the test suite with id "a".
+"a/b" - Selects the most recent result for the test case with id "b" in the test suite with id "a".
+"a/b/c" - Selects the test result with id "c" for the test case with id "b" in the test suite with id "a".